shashijaiswal1/HealthCare.github.io/README.md

 - Fullscreen mode
 - Cross platform

-## Documentation

-Leave a ⭐️ if you liked it!💗.

-Concept & Aesthetics Inspired From [Centura Health](https://www.centura.org/) & [Regional One Health](https://www.regionalonehealth.org/)

 ## How to Use It ?
 (Usage)

 Follow the steps given below to use it: